matdechiara/1002yeast/README.md

+### NB:
+The graphical pipeline decribes the algorithm used to identify the S.cerevisiae pangenome for the 1002 yeast genome projectproject  ( http://1002genomes.u-strasbg.fr/ )

+Operations in panels A and B are performed by the scripts in the NON-REFERENCE MATERIAL scripts package.

+Operations in panels D and E are performed by the scripts in the COLLAPSING SIMILAR ORFS scripts package.

 # First Pipeline: NON-REFERENCE MATERIAL
 ### This pipeline extracts all the non-reference material from a large set of assemblies ##
 ——